Planning a Halloween office party?

 We will detect if you got more or less green pulses in comparison to a “typical day” at your workplace.

-Social events are great for people to get to know each other better, in an informal setting.
+Social events and games are great for people to get to know each other better, in an informal setting.

 And if you’re working for a big company, you typically wouldn’t be able to go into the office to meet your boss’s boss’s boss.